reiver/reiver-uuid/chapters/unique-id-examples/README.md

 | `4` | hjsimpson    |
 | `5` | brucebanner  |

-And also, for example, imagine you have a `products` table that uses positive integer **LUIDs** like so:
+And also, for example, imagine you have a `products` table that uses positive integer **unique ID**s like so:

 | ID   | name     | price |
 |------|----------|-------|